CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/20-Configuration/Changing Configuration Settings.md

 If you are adding your own configuration, it may be that you will also need to add this to the Docker YAML files.

-For documentation on describing the individual configuration settings, please install CluedIn and view the container.config file directly for inline comments.
+For documentation on describing the individual configuration settings, please install CluedIn and view the container.config file directly for in-line comments.